 Online mattress retailer Simply Rest introduced a Tri-Zone air bed mattress lineup this year with patented technology shown to significantly improve sleep quality and comfort.
 The new 8 and 10 Series air mattresses utilize a three-zone chamber allowing the lumbar region and the heat/foot regions to be adjusted separately.
-Truly a breakthrough the air bed market, these mattresses create more ergonomic positioning and improved comfort over single chamber models, like the Sleep Number line.
+Truly a breakthrough the air bed market, these mattresses create more ergonomic positioning and improved comfort over single chamber models.

 7) More Mattress Industry Mergers and Acquisitions

 Other significant mergers did take place in the bedding industry, even if they were overshadowed by Tempur-pedic and Sealy.
 Canadian brand Natura World went bankrupt and was bought out by Spring Air Sommex.
 The new owner is attempting to improve Natura’s manufacturing process and deliver more consistency to retail partners.
 After International Bedding Company went out of business, its assets including intellectual property and a manufacturing facility were taken over by Sleep Inc, manufacturer of Therapedic and Spring Air.
 Sleep Inc announces plans to either absorb the trademarks into their current lines or relaunch the IBC brand, but as yet little additional information has been released.
 Brick and mortar retailer Mattress Firm also had their share of acquisitions this year, including retailers Mattress Giant and Mattress X-press.

 8) Adjustable Bases Grow, Astrabeds Ergo Evolution Emerges as Leader